OpenPrinting/openprinting.github.io/_documentation/05-User-Manual.md

     ![Webp net-resizeimage (10)](https://user-images.githubusercontent.com/43112419/97261802-9c5bbd00-1845-11eb-9618-5907372c0755.png)

-    Many manufacturers have options that cannot be translated into IPP attributes.
-So web interface provides the option to set up these options in this segment.
+    Many manufacturer's devices have options that cannot be translated into IPP attributes.
+So the web interface provides the possibility to set up these options.

-    The printing defaults are automatically fetched for each job and user is not required to pass them each and every time using the command-line.
+    The printing defaults are automatically fetched for each job and the user is not required to pass them each and every time using the command-line.

 * **Media**